-C. Terminating Interest Rate Swaps

-1. Optional Termination
+- C. Terminating Interest Rate Swaps - 1.
+Optional Termination

-All swap transactions shall contain provisions granting the City the right to optionally terminate the agreement at its market value at any time.
+All swap transactions shall contain provisions granting the City the right to optionally terminate the agreement at its market value or at a below market value cost negotiated with the counterparty at any time.
 The City, in consultation with its counsel, may terminate a swap if it is determined that it is financially advantageous, or will further other policy objectives, such as management of exposure to swaps or variable rate debt.